Wallaroo, South Australia: Transport

 Wallaroo is at the western end of the Copper Coast Highway and on the Spencer Highway.
 The Balaklava-Moonta and Kadina-Brinkworth railway lines closed in the 1990s.
 From the 1990s until 2009, the Lions Club of Yorke Peninsula Rail operated tourist services between Wallaroo, Kadina and Bute on some Sundays on the previously disused railway line.
 Grain is transported to the storage near the wharf by road, and loaded to ships by conveyor belts at the Wallaroo jetty.
 The jetty is also regarded as one of the best scuba diving sites in South Australia.
-The water is only 5–6 metres deep so can also be enjoyed by snorkelers and free-divers.
+The water is only 5–6 metres deep so can also be enjoyed by snorkellers and free-divers.

 A passenger and vehicle ferry has run intermittently between Wallaroo and Lucky Bay (near Cowell) on Eyre Peninsula.

 Nearby Kadina Airport caters to general aviation and emergency services users, although there are no scheduled passengers flight as of 2024.